affinidi/affinidi-tdk-dotnet/README.md

 ## How do I use Affinidi TDK?

-The Affinidi TDK provides three types of modules:
+The Affinidi TDK provides two types of modules:

 - [Clients](src/Clients), which offer methods to access Affinidi Elements services like Credential Issuance, Credential Verification, and Login Configurations, among others.
 - [Packages](src/Packages), which are commonly used utilities/helpers that are self-contained and composable.